udacity/CarND-Traffic-Sign-Classifier-Project/README.md

 cd CarND-Traffic-Sign-Classifier-Project
 jupyter notebook Traffic_Sign_Classifier.ipynb
 ```

-3. Follow the instructions in the `Traffic_Sign_Recognition.ipynb` notebook.
+### Requirements for Submission
-4. Write the project report.
+Follow the instructions in the `Traffic_Sign_Recognition.ipynb` notebook and write the project report.
+Submit both the project code and the writeup.